Russian 102nd Military Base: Armenian Independence

+Following the dissolution of the Soviet Union, on 21 August 1992 the 127th Motor Rifle Division of the Soviet Army became the 102nd Military Base, the first numbered military base of the successor Russian Ground Forces.
+A bilateral treaty autorizing the base was signed on March 16, 1995, which was for a term of 25 years with a possible extension by 5 years by unanimous consent.
+Although Russia does not pay the Armenian government for the military base stationed in Gyumri, the Armenian side takes care of all public utilities, water, electricity, etc.

 By the mid-late 1990s the composition of the 127th Motor Rifle Division had changed, following the departure of the majority of the Soviet forces from Armenia.
 It consisted of the 123rd, 124th, and 128th Motor Rifle Regiments, the 992nd Artillery Regiment, and the 116th Independent Tank Battalion.
 The 123rd Motor Rifle Regiment was formed from the former 164th Motor Rifle Division, also stationed in Armenia.